Powered by Smartsupp

 • Delete or correct irrelevant content;

-• Merge weaker pages into stronger pages and redirect the links accordingly.
+• Merge weaker pages into stronger pages and redirect the links accordingly, using a tool like SEMrush to track the SEO success of these changes.

 Google is extremely focused on user experience, and page load speed is one of the factors that influenced UX in the eyes of Google.
 Higher load speed makes Google rank your pages higher as it wants the users to access high-quality pages first.
-The difference can be in microseconds, but Google sees it.
+The difference can be in microseconds, but Google sees it through the lens of website in search metrics.
 The best idea is to increase the load speed as much as possible without sacrificing the quality of content:

 • Have a clean and refined HLML when posting content on your page;